BrentIO/FireFly/controller/support/mqtt/inputs.md

-# Automation using Controller Inputs
+# Automating with Input Events using MQTT

 Unlike with controller sensors and outputs, inputs (such as button presses) are not included in auto discovery.